Housing Office Meal Plans

 Note: Exemptions are not made for financial or personal reasons, or dietary preferences (such as veganism).
 Students with dietary preferences or concerns may refer to the guidelines established for working with our food service provider, with provision to follow up with the Office of Disability Services if needed after review by the food service provider's dietician.
 These guidelines can be found on the Office of Disability Services website.

 First-year students in campus residence are required to be on the Standard meal plan during the Fall semester.
-If a different plan is desired for the Spring semester, a request must be submitted by email to David King, Housing Director (firstname.lastname@example.org) at least two weeks prior to the start of the semester.
+If a different plan is desired for the Spring semester, a request must be submitted by email to the Housing Office (firstname.lastname@example.org) at least 2 weeks prior to the start of the semester.
 The Standard plan is assigned for all campus residents (except GLC residents, who are assigned "NO" meal plan), unless a different plan has been requested and approved.

 No meal plan is assigned or required for off-campus commuters residing off-campus on their own or at the Ocean View Apartments.
-However commuters may request one of the 3 meal plans by email to David King, Housing Director (email@example.com).
+However commuters may request one of the 3 meal plans by email to the Housing Office (email@example.com).
 Commuters may find it more affordable to purchase individual meals at the Dining Commons rather than be on a meal plan.

 Types of plans for dining on campus: